Soaps79/VoidSim/README.md

 ## Core Gameplay

+Core gameplay will take place on an outside view of the station, which will eventually be some sort of cutaway view.
+The player attaches buildings and modules to the station which tie into larger game systems.
+These systems are monitored and driven by the UI, making it a fairly heavy menu-driven experience.

+1. Place facilities to shape the type of traffic
+  * Make or refine goods for sale
+  * Attract businesses to set up shop
+  * Become a hotspot of interplanetary tourism
-1. Work to increase traffic to and from the station to generate income, which is used to:
+2. Increase traffic and generate income, which is used to:
   * Buy and upgrade facilities within the station
   * Purchase goods from other factions to refine to more profitable products
   * Most income is a steady flow, so chains can be set up then provide passively
-2. Place facilities to shape the type of traffic
-  * Make or refine goods for sale
-  * Attract businesses to set up shop
-  * Become a hotspot of interplanetary tourism
-3. Interact with the Factions through trade
+3. Interact with other Factions through trade
   * Buy and sell goods on the general market
   * Individual trade deals can be proposed.
 They will provide higher income than the general market, but harsh prices will be paid for non-delivery
   * Special requests can appear, completion of which will improve relationships